Elicit vs. Illicit: What’s the Difference?

 • ✔ Correct: The police tried to elicit a confession.

-Tip: If the word describes an action (getting a reaction), choose elicit.
-If it describes something illegal, choose illicit.
+Tip: When the word describes an action of drawing out a response, use elicit.
+When the word describes something illegal or forbidden, use illicit.

 Leave a Comment